David Michaelis: Writing process and themes

 In the early 1980s, Michaelis conducted personal interviews about male friendships for The Best of Friends.
 While Michaelis was creating The Best of Friends, James Stewart declined to appear in the book.
 When the death of John Belushi occurred before The Best of Friends was completed, Michaelis included Belushi's friendship with Dan Aykroyd in his book.
-Micahelis read personal correspondence that were owned by Houghton Miffin, the Archives of American Art and the Wyeth family for his biography on N.C.
+Michaelis read personal correspondence that were owned by Houghton Mifflin, the Archives of American Art and the Wyeth family for his biography on N.C.
 Wyeth.
 Upon completing his 4,000 page book, Michaelis reduced the length of his biography by over 80 percent before publication.

-To create his biography on Schulz, Michaelis examined documents owned by the Schulzs and United Media as part of his research.
+To create his biography on Schulz, Michaelis examined documents owned by the Schulzes and United Media as part of his research.
 He also read Peanuts and conducted over 200 interviews.
 Schulz and Peanuts was revised multiple times before it was ready for publication.
 Details that were included in the Roosevelt biography by Michaelis were "topography, wardrobe, weather conditions and societal moods".

 Awards and personal life

 Michaelis won the 1999 Ambassador Book Award in the Autobiography and Biography category with N.C.
 Wyeth.
 In 2021, he was a Los Angeles Times Book Prize for Biography nominee with Eleanor.
 Michaelis had two children during his marriage.

+In 2024, Michaelis and his wife, Nancy Steiner, testified in connection with a lawsuit brought against political candidate and anti-vaccine advocate Robert F. Kennedy, Jr. over Kennedy's fraudulent claim of New York State residency in campaign filings with the New York State Board of Elections.
+Michaelis and Steiner's Westchester home was cited by Kennedy, a one-time friend, as one of two residences he had claimed to maintain in the state in recent years.